Thomas-S-Allen/math-141/content/problemsets.md

 1. If you are a scientist that aches to be written up in the newspapers, how might you conduct your analysis to maximize your chances?

 2. As a consumer of media, how might you adjust your interpretation of "new study finds . . " articles in light of this reading?

+### Problem Set 7
+Due Monday, March 26, 2018

+Please work through problems 1, 35, 37, 39 and 42 in the Exercises at the end of Chapter 3.